Independence movement in Puerto Rico: Taíno revolts

-Puerto Ricans revolt
+Puerto Rican revolts

 Several revolts against the Spanish rulers by the native born, or Criollos, occurred in the 19th century.
 These include the conspiracy at San Germán in 1809, and the uprisings of people in Ciales, San Germán and Sabana Grande in 1898.

 Many Puerto Ricans became inspired by the ideals of Simón Bolívar to liberate South America from Spanish rule.
 Bolívar sought to create a federation of Latin American nations, to include Puerto Rico and Cuba.
 Brigadier General Antonio Valero de Bernabé, also known as "The Liberator from Puerto Rico", fought for the independence of South America together with Bolívar; he also wanted an independent Puerto Rico.

 María de las Mercedes Barbudo, the first female Puerto Rican Independentista, joined forces with the Venezuelan government, under the leadership of Simón Bolívar, to lead an insurrection against the Spanish colonial forces in Puerto Rico.
 The Spanish occupation forces were the object of more than thirty conspiracies.
 Some, like the Lares uprising, the riots and sedition of 1897 and the Secret Societies at the end of the 19th century, became popular rebellions.
 The most widespread popular revolts, however, were the one in Lares in 1868, and the one in Yauco in 1897.

-In 1868, the Grito de Lares took place, in which revolutionaries occupied the town of Lares and declared the Republic of Puerto Rico.
+In 1868, the Grito de Lares (Cry of Lares) took place, in which revolutionaries occupied the town of Lares and declared the independence of the Republic of Puerto Rico on September 23, 1868.
 Ramón Emeterio Betances was the leader of this revolt.
-Earlier, Segundo Ruiz Belvis and Betances had founded the Comité Revolucionario de Puerto Rico (Revolutionary Committee of Puerto Rico) from their exile in the Dominican Republic.
+Earlier, Segundo Ruiz Belvis and Betances had founded the Comité Revolucionario de Puerto Rico (Revolutionary Committee of Puerto Rico) from their exile in the New York.
 Betances wrote several Proclamas, or statements attacking the exploitation of the Puerto Ricans by the Spanish colonial system, and called for immediate insurrection.
 These statements were rapidly circulated throughout the island as local dissident groups began to organize.

 Most dissidents were Criollos (born on the island).
 The critical state of the economy, along with the increasing repression imposed by the Spanish, served as catalysts for the rebellion.
 The stronghold of the movement were towns located on the mountains of the west of the island.
 The rebels looted local stores and offices owned by peninsulares (Spanish-born residents) and took over the city hall.
 They took as prisoners Spanish merchants and local government officials.
-The revolutionaries placed their revolutionary flag (the first Puerto Rican flag) on the high altar of the church to signify that the revolution had begun.
+The revolutionaries placed their revolutionary flag on the high altar of the church to signify that the revolution had begun.
 The Republic of Puerto Rico was proclaimed, and Francisco Ramírez Medina was proclaimed interim president.
 The revolutionaries offered immediate freedom to any slave who would join them.